Milana435/pxt-arcade/docs/advanced-stream.md

 ---

+* name: How not to TRAIN your rabbit
+* description: Join Richard, Daryl, Shannon, and Vivian as we build in a game in which Jiji the cat faces of against a tenacious rabbit in a duel over who can get the longest vegetable train.
+* youTubeId: _IH7bGyP8is
+* youTubePlaylistId: PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT
+* imageUrl: /static/advanced-stream/_IH7bGyP8is.jpg

+---

 * name: Stable Table
 * description: Join Richard, Shannon, and Vivian as they make a very accurate carpentry simulator.
 That's a table!!!
 * youTubeId: bhjl71Aa8rk